-3) Click the Update button next to the flagged NVIDIA device to automatically download and install the correct version of it (you can do this with the FREE version).
+3) Click the Update button next to the flagged NVIDIA device to automatically download the correct version of the driver, then you can manually install it (you can do this with the FREE version).

 Or click Update All to automatically download and install the correct version of all the drivers that are missing or out of date on your system (this requires the Pro version which comes with full support and a 30-day money guarantee.
 You’ll be prompted to upgrade when you click Update All).

 1) If you’ve recently installed new drivers or programs on your PC, remove them or upgrade them to the latest versions.